 • There are clearly defined, documented, and stable requirements

-• The technology is also stable and the project team has a full understanding of it
+• The technology is stable and the project team fully understands it

 • All of the requirements are extra clear